sdmx-twg/sdmx-json/data-message/docs/1-sdmx-json-field-guide.md

 ### series

 *Object* *optional*.
-Collection of series, when the `observations` contained in the `dataSet` are used into logical groups (time series or cross-sections).
-Each underlying series is represented as a name/value pair in the `series` object.
+Collection of series in form of JSON *name/value* pairs, when the `observations` contained in the `dataSet` are used into logical groups (time series or cross-sections).
+Each underlying series is represented as a JSON *name/value pair* ("name": "value") in the `series` object.

-A series is uniquely identified through the content of the *name* in the name/value pair, which is the indices of the corresponding `values` of all `dimensions` presented at `series` level (indices in the `values` array of the respective *component* object within the *structure.dimensions.series* array) separated by a colon (":").
+The *name* in the JSON *name/value pair* represents the unique series identifier, which is the concatenation of the indexes of the `values` of all `dimensions` presented at `series` level (i.e. indexes of the fields in the `values` array of the respective *component* object within the `structure.dimensions.series` array) separated by a colon character (":"), e.g. "0:0:4:10:2".

-The *value* in the name/value pair is an object containing:
+The *value* in the JSON *name/value pair* is an object containing:

 * annotations - *Array* *optional*. *[Annotations](#annotation)* is a collection of indices of the corresponding *annotations* for the series.
 Indices refer back to the array of `annotations` in the structure field.
-* attributes - *Array* *optional*.
-Collection of *attribute values* or indices of the corresponding `values` of all `attributes`, depending on the presence of the `values` array in the component definition, presented at the `series` level.
+* attributes - *Array* *optional*. *[Attributes](#Attributes)* is a collection of *attribute values or indexes of the corresponding values*, depending on the presence of the `values` array in the component definition, of all `attributes` presented at the `series` level.
 Indexes correspond to the indexes in the `values` array of the respective `component` object within the `structure.attributes.series` array.
 This is typically the case for `attributes` that always have the same value for all the `observations` available in the series.
 In order to avoid repetition, that value can simply be presented at the `series` level.
 When an attribute has no value for a specific series, then *null* is used instead of the index.
-* observations - *Object* *optional*.
-Collection of [observations](#observations) used in case when the `observations` are presented in logical groups (time series or cross-sections), e.g. when using the SDMX API with the parameter "dimensionAtObservation=TIME_PERIOD" (default option) or with the "dimensionAtObservation" parameter with an ID of any other specific `dimension`.
-Only (this) one `dimension` would be presented at `observation` level for each series.
+* observations - *Object* *optional*. *[Observations](#observations)* is a collection of *measure and/or attribute values or indices of the corresponding values*, depending on the presence of the `values` array in the component definition, of all measures and of all attributes presented at the `observation` level.
+It also contains the indexes of annotations applying to observations.
+The `dimension` specified in the "dimensionAtObservation" parameter of the SDMX API is used to identify the observations of a series.
+By default that dimension is the time dimension (with ID "TIME_PERIOD").

+For information on how to handle the indexes for `dimensions`, `measures`, `attributes` and `annotations` see the section dedicated to [handling indexes](#handling-indexes).

 Example: